Paroxysmisch/genome-assembly/dissertation/main.typ

 @gnn expressivity is an important topic for solving problems on graphs that require identifying and differentiating graph structure.
 Since the layout problem in genome assembly is fundamentally about graph structure, this is a critical area of interest.

 == Mamba Selective State Space Model
-Mamba is derived from the class of Structured State Space Models (S4) @mamba, combining aspects of recurrent and convolutional networks.
-While S4 models have a recurrent formulation, a parallelizable convolutional operation applied to a sequence yields the identical result, making them much faster than previous @rnn architectures, such as @lstm networks.
+Mamba is derived from the class of @s4 models @mamba, combining aspects of recurrent, convolutional, and classical state space models.
+While @s4 models have a recurrent formulation, a parallelizable convolutional operation applied to a sequence yields the identical result, making them much faster than previous @rnn architectures, such as @lstm networks.

 // #grid(
 //   columns: (1.3fr, 1fr),